 Often, though, getting kids to play independently is easier said than done.
 Enter: play projects.

 A play project revolves around a real-world theme: In summer 2021 at Tinkergarten, for example, we'll transform our homes and outdoor classrooms into "campsites" as part of our camping play project.
 Leaders will help children and adults work together to add objects, adapt the setting and invent new ways to play in response to our "camping" theme.

 This concept of project play is not new.
 "The Project Approach" is an established way of teaching in which teachers guide students through in-depth studies of real-world topics.
 Children's museums also offer immersive experiences that invite pretend play around themes like the supermarket, the hospital, or the construction site.
-There is even a new "family experience" store in Brooklyn that sets up an immersive play experience around a new theme each month.

 Phase 1: Setting up the project

-Head outdoors (an ideal setting for learning).
+- Head outdoors (an ideal setting for learning).